-Time wise, getting from the Naples train station to Pompeii will come to about the same as with the excursion bus, a taxi or by car...crazy Italian traffic is often not in favor of those who decide to use road transport and think the drive time will be shorter.
+Timewise, getting from the Naples train station to Pompeii will come to about the same as with the excursion bus, a taxi or by car...crazy Italian traffic is often not in favor of those who decide to use road transport and think the drive time will be shorter.

 Before we start with directions, keep in mind we do suggest you are one of the first people on the gangway as your cruise ship docks that morning.
-For a couple of reasons: first, you want to beat all he ships' shore excursion and second, try to see the lost city of Pompeii before it gets too hot and too dusty.
+For a couple of reasons: first, you want to beat all the ships' shore excursion and second, try to see the lost city of Pompeii before it gets too hot and too dusty.

 Unless you are an avid history scholar or an archaeologist, on that day you will want to add something else to looking at Pompeii ruins.
-You can read about your options in our article A cruiser's day the lost city of Pompeii.
+You can read about your options in our article A cruiser's day at the lost city of Pompeii.